 Applications are considered by a committee comprising a member of the Ringing Committee, a representative from the Bird Observatories Council, two members of staff appointed by the BTO Director and an independent monitor.
 Funding for these grants is provided by a generous donation, matched by BTO funds.

-If you would like to support young birders please make an online donation toward the fund or email us fundraising [at] bto.org.
+If you would like to support young birders please email us at fundraising [at] bto.org.

 The application process is now open for 2019 submissions.